MTada7140/Visualisation-Using-Qlik/2 FinancialExample.md

-# 3.Visualisation example of financial analysis
+# 2.Visualisation example of financial analysis(under construction)

 ## 2-1.Data model
 ###   I'd present the data model for this example as follows.